Foundation Governor – Chair of Governors

 I am married with two adult children and four grandchildren.
 I volunteer locally and spend my leisure time travelling, indulging in a range of creative activities as well as supporting the work at St Osmund’s.

 I am a Foundation Governor and was appointed in October 2017.
-I am currently Vice Chair of Governors.
 Having worked for an oil company previously, I am very keen on health and safety and make regular visits to school in this capacity.
-I am also a link governor with responsibility for Maths.